 - Compare this to the angle you measured.

 Still unconvinced by the astronomical coincidence that at a random time on a random day the sun was at the correct height and distance to be at the same angle in the sky as your random latitude north or south of it?
-Well it’s the moment of truth, because now the angle should get exponentially wronger with each passing day.
+Well it’s the moment of truth, because the angle should get progressively wronger with each passing day.
 Try it again the next day, or the next day, or the day after that.
 You can also do this:

 - Divide this by the tangent of the angle to get what should be the height of the sun if the earth is flat.

-- Now see what latitude the sun will be at zenith two weeks from now.
+- Now see what latitude the sun will be overhead two weeks from now.
 Convert it to decimals.
 If it’s in the opposite hemisphere, add it to your latitude, if not, subtract the lower from the higher.
 This is the angle of the shadow you should get if the earth is round.

 - Multiply this angle by 69.1 to get the distance.